nihole/ACY/README.md

 - <b>template.j2</b> - is jinja2 template.
 You usually don'r need to change it.
 - <b>vlan_pools_tmpl.yml</b> - this file we are going to use for our yaml file creation (if it has not been done before)

 2. Create new folder (if it has not been done before).
-Really you may use any folder, but it looks reasonable to creare a new folder in the curent one.
+Actually you may use any folder, but it looks reasonable to creare a new folder in the curent one.
 Let's create a folder "example1".

 ```
 mkdir example1